uQr/cordova-docs/tutorial-gulp/gulp-ci.md

     cordova = require("cordova");
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is important to note that there are a number of additional considerations to bear in mind when trying to create a complete automated build script that are covered broadly [in this tutorial](http://go.microsoft.com/fwlink/?LinkID=533743).
-Rather than focusing on these details, we’ll go over how to use Gulp to build a number of different platforms at once using a fairly simple helper node module.
+Rather than focusing on these details, we'll go over how to use Gulp to build a number of different platforms at once using a fairly simple helper node module.
 You can find the module along with a sample gulpfile.js and package.json in [this Git repository](http://go.microsoft.com/fwlink/?LinkID=533736).

 ##The taco-team-build Node Module
 The [taco-team-build](http://go.microsoft.com/fwlink/?LinkID=533736) node module is designed to help alleviate [common problems](http://go.microsoft.com/fwlink/?LinkID=533743) when building Cordova projects from the command line particularly in a team or CI environment.
 It can be used with any number of build systems including Jake, Grunt, and Gulp or even a command line tool.
 Here we will focus on how to set it up and use it with Gulp.
-You can see documentation on the module’s methods in [its Git repository](http://go.microsoft.com/fwlink/?LinkID=533736).
+You can see documentation on the module's methods in [its Git repository](http://go.microsoft.com/fwlink/?LinkID=533736).

 The easiest way to get started is to simply place the contents of the **samples/gulp** folder in the repository in the root of your Cordova project.
 No other files in the repository are required.